chcdc/chcdc/README.md

 ### hey there

-- :seedling: I’m currently learning Golang and learning more about Python
+- :seedling: I’m currently learning more about Python
 - :mailbox: How to reach me: carlos@chcdc.com.br